 Reflection is about placing performance in context.
 What factors were out of your team’s control?
 Do the results match your efforts?
 Where could you have done better?
 The goal is to distill lessons from your experiences.

-Measure What Matters author John Doerr writes in the book, “In evaluating OKR performance objective data is enhanced by the goal setter’s thoughtful subjective judgement.”
+In his book Measure What Matters, author John Doerr writes, “In evaluating OKR performance, Objective data is enhanced by the goal setter’s thoughtful, subjective judgement.”

 This article will explain how the reflection process helps companies better prepare for the upcoming quarter and to write better OKRs.